VajdaGergely/OSCP_notes/random_things/web_servers_and_frameworks.md

 -------------------------------------
-Node.js allows the creation of web servers and networking tools using JavaScript and a collection of "modules" that handle various core functionalities.[14][17][30][31][32]
-Modules are provided for file system I/O, networking (DNS, HTTP, TCP, TLS/SSL or UDP), binary data (buffers), cryptography functions, data streams and other core functions.[17][31][33]
-Node.js's modules use an API designed to reduce the complexity of writing server applications.[17][31]
+Node.js allows the creation of web servers and networking tools using JavaScript and a collection of "modules" that handle various core functionalities.
+Modules are provided for file system I/O, networking (DNS, HTTP, TCP, TLS/SSL or UDP), binary data (buffers), cryptography functions, data streams and other core functions.
+Node.js's modules use an API designed to reduce the complexity of writing server applications.

-Node.js is primarily used to build network programs such as web servers.[30]
-The most significant difference between Node.js and PHP is that most functions in PHP block until completion (commands execute only after previous commands finish), while Node.js functions are non-blocking (commands execute concurrently or even in parallel,[36][37][improper synthesis?] and use callbacks to signal completion or failure).[30]
+Node.js is primarily used to build network programs such as web servers.
+The most significant difference between Node.js and PHP is that most functions in PHP block until completion (commands execute only after previous commands finish), while Node.js functions are non-blocking (commands execute concurrently or even in parallel,[improper synthesis?] and use callbacks to signal completion or failure).

-Node.js enables development of fast web servers in JavaScript using event-driven programming.[17]
-Developers can create scalable servers without using threading by using a simplified model that uses callbacks to signal the completion of a task.[17][page needed]
-Node.js connects the ease of a scripting language (JavaScript) with the power of Unix network programming.[17]
+Node.js enables development of fast web servers in JavaScript using event-driven programming.
+Developers can create scalable servers without using threading by using a simplified model that uses callbacks to signal the completion of a task.[page needed]
+Node.js connects the ease of a scripting language (JavaScript) with the power of Unix network programming.

-Node.js was built on top of Google's V8 JavaScript engine since it was open-sourced under the BSD license, and it contains comprehensive support for fundamental protocols such as HTTP, DNS and TCP.[14]
+Node.js was built on top of Google's V8 JavaScript engine since it was open-sourced under the BSD license, and it contains comprehensive support for fundamental protocols such as HTTP, DNS and TCP.

 -------------------------------------
 Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.
-It is designed for building web applications and APIs.[3]
-It has been called the de facto standard server framework for Node.js.[4]
+It is designed for building web applications and APIs.
+It has been called the de facto standard server framework for Node.js.

 -------------------------------------
 Node.js is a cross-platform, open-source JavaScript runtime environment that can run on Windows, Linux, Unix, macOS, and more.
 Node.js runs on the V8 JavaScript engine, and executes JavaScript code outside a web browser.